 Both these individuals are examples of people who just want to work.
 They needed some help to reach their goals: Joanne is proud when she sees them flourishing in their jobs.

-Here are some of the strategies Joanne used to support her clients, strategies that could be applicable to other job seekers who face barriers to employment:
+Here are some of the strategies Joanne used to support her clients, strategies that could be applicable to other candidates who face barriers to employment:

-- Create a comprehensive and realistic individually-tailored employment plan for each job seeker;
+- Create a comprehensive and realistic individually-tailored employment plan for each candidate;

 - Identify barriers to employment and work not only to remove them but to find ways to turn barriers into opportunities;